-Of all the fictional places on my list, the fabled Atlantis has been here the longest.
-A mystical city that sank to the bottom of the ocean has fascinated many since Plato first wrote about it around 360 BC.
-Was it real or did it come from Plato’s imagination as a morality tale for his audience?
+Of all the fictional places on my list, the fabled underwater city of Atlantis has been here the longest.
+A mythical city that sank to the bottom of the ocean has fascinated many since Plato first wrote about it around 360 BC.
+Was it real or did it come from Plato’s imagination as a morality tale for audiences?

 Atlantis could have been a utopian society or one that indulged in many vices and was punished for them.
 One thing is certain, it was home to a highly advanced civilization whose technology, power and wealth were unmatched by anyone else in the world.
 I think I’m not alone in wanting to see what that actually looks like.